 - Large amounts of cash, cheque books, credit cards

 - Valuable jewellery

 - Sharp objects

+- Razor blades should be handed to staff

 - Alcohol and any non-prescribed or illicit drugs.
 (If illegal drugs are found the Police will be contacted)

 - Weapons of any kind

 - Offensive literature

-- Copies of CDs and DVDs

-- Open containers (such as food)

-- Any tobacco products

-- Pornographic material

-- Razor blades and mobile phones will be restricted during your stay

-- E cigarettes

-- Legal Highs

-- Recordable devices such as MP3 players, iPods and Dictaphones

-This is not a full list and staff will inform you of any other items that are not permitted on your ward.
+This is not a full list and staff will inform you of any other items that are not allowed on your ward.